a327ex/www/content/posts/super_people_design_review.md

 People inherently understand that this is wrong, despite plenty of games being EXACTLY like this, because they can intuitively sense that Elden Ring is properly designed and doesn't really need any of the UI markers.
 However it's also important to understand that the people who are asking for more direction in a game like Elden Ring aren't necessarily wrong, they just have a different personality.
-It's fine if the game doesn't cater to their particular personality type, but it's important as a developer to understand that they aren't *wrong*.
+It's fine if the game doesn't cater to their particular personality type, but it's important as a developer to understand that they aren't *objectively wrong*.

 In any case, you can even see this division even when people look at what went wrong with matchmaking systems over the past decade+:

 {{< figure src="https://i.imgur.com/6jU01CR.png" >}}

 Here the "wacky gamer" is someone more open, they like exploration, variety and borderlessness.
 Whereas the "stoner zone" is someone fairly low in openness (not necessarily high in conscientiousness) who just wants to do the same thing over and over and relax.
-This would be the equivalent to Asmongold and MMO players in general too.
+This would be the equivalent to Asmongold and MMO players in general.
 Finally the "hardcore gamer" is someone low in agreeableness and high in conscientiousness, and that mix tends to end up being highly competitive.

 All of these examples to say that this divide exists in people and it's clearly visible via different game mechanics and who they end up appealing to.
-But the most important thing of all is that if you're designing a game you want to create your mechanics such that they appeal to both personality types in a harmonious way.
+But the most important thing of all is that if you're designing a game you want to create your mechanics such that they appeal to all personality types in a harmonious way.

 The big five personality index is a good tool for AoE behavioral analysis, that is, understanding how groups of people behave.
 But it's also a very high level and low resolution tool.
 You could think of the biological behavior of groups of people as the highest level of analysis possible, and then the assembly code that runs on the computer as the lowest level possible.